cglwn/mobile-robotics/README.md

 This repository may be used either for viewing online or tinkering with on your own machine.

 ## Viewing Online
-To view the notebooks, just open them in GitHub which nicely formats them for you

-## Viewing Online

 ###GitHub
 GitHub has an Jupyter notebook renderer.